xuankimtran/docs-1/pages/katalon-studio/docs/azure-devops-extension.md

 ## Configuration steps

-Once you have installed the extension, you need to configure **Execute Katalon Studio Tests** task to complete the integration.
+Once you have installed the extension, you need to configure the **Execute Katalon Studio Tests** task to complete the integration.

 1. In **Azure DevOps**, to find **Execute Katalon Studio Tests**, open Azure DevOps.
 Then go to the **Search** box or the **Task** category.